JamesG9802/quake2-full/readme.md

 - Bucket Zombie: Average speed and very high health
 - Flag Zombie: High speed and average health
 - Football Zombie: High speed and very high health
+## Consumables
+- Sun Card: Spawns 100 sun.
+- Shovel: Remove a plant.
+- Push Zombies: Move all zombies backward
+- Lawnmower: Send a lawnmower to clear a row
+- Freeze Zombies: Stop all zombies from moving and attacking for 5 seconds.
 # Original License terms by Id Software
 This is the complete source code for Quake 2, version 3.19, buildable with visual C++ 6.0.
 The linux version should be buildable, but we haven't